Tom Phillips

 Experience

-Tom has presented cases on behalf of the Nursing and Midwifery Council and the General Dental Council.
+Tom has presented cases on behalf of the Nursing and Midwifery Council, the General Dental Council and the Teaching Regulation Agency.
 He has also been instructed by the Health Care Professionals Council to assist with the preparation of cases and has assisted a member of chambers with providing advice to the Institute and Faculty of Actuaries.

 News